vippsas/vipps-partner/README.md

 [portal.vipps.no](https://portal.vipps.no)
 any time.

-When a new merchants gets its Vipps application approved, an email is sent to both the merchant and the partner with information about:
+When a new merchant gets their Vipps application approved, an email is sent to both the merchant and the partner with information about:

 * The merchant's organization number